clojure-emacs/cider/doc/miscellaneous_features.md

 relevant REPL buffer and set the namespace in that buffer based on namespace in the current Clojure buffer.

-To change the designation used for CIDER buffers use <kbd>M-x cider-change-buffers-designation</kbd>.
+To change the designation used for CIDER buffers use <kbd>M-x</kbd>
+`cider-change-buffers-designation`.
 This changes the CIDER REPL buffer, nREPL connection buffer and nREPL server buffer.
 For example using `cider-change-buffers-designation` with the string "foo" would change `*cider-repl localhost*` to `*cider-repl foo*`.